Supported by the Mellon Foundation “Humanities for All Times” initiative.

 [10:00am-6:00pm, Stevenson Library, Food & Memory Exhibition Open]

-11:30am, Olin Auditorium, Growing interdependence panel with Choy Commons
+11:30am, Olin Auditorium, Growing interdependence: building a food sovereignty cooperative within and against industrial food systems with Choy Commons

 11:30am, Olin 102, Children’s Story Hour